 Tecumseh counselors are the best of the best.
 Every year, hundreds of college students from around the world apply to be Tecumseh counselors.
 Our rigorous interview and selection process identifies those best suited to serve as role models to your children.

-Whether they are operating high ropes elements like the Zipline, lifeguarding at the waterfront, or leading devotions in the cabin, our counselors undergo extensive training prior to summer starting to ensure all of our campers stay safe while growing in core values.
+Whether they are operating high ropes elements like the zipline, lifeguarding at the waterfront, or leading devotions in the cabin, our counselors undergo extensive training prior to summer to ensure all of our campers stay safe while growing in core values.

 The Cabin Experience

 The cabin is home base for the Tecumseh experience.
 It’s where lasting friendships form, great adventures begin, big ideas develop, and side-splitting laughter ensues.
 Cabin groups eat together, play together, and pray together.
 They spend most of the day together.
 Send your child alone to meet new friends, or request a friend to join along.
 Either way, your child will come home with new friends who encourage each other to be their very best selves all year long.

 Inside the Cabin